Language program direction: Current and future trends (AAUSC@AAAL)

 Joshua Thoms, Utah State University

-The growing number of hybrid and online postsecondary second language (L2) courses in the U.S. (Blake & Guillén, Forthcoming), coupled with the emergence of the open education movement (Jhangiani & Biswas-Diener, 2017) and concomitant proliferation of digital tools (Kessler, 2018), is changing traditional notions of and approaches to L2 teaching and learning.
-This talk highlights the affordances and challenges of digital open learning and teaching environments for foreign language programs.
+The growing number of hybrid and online postsecondary second language (L2) courses in the U.S. (Blake & Guillén, 2020), coupled with the emergence of the open education movement (Jhangiani & Biswas-Diener, 2017) and concomitant proliferation of digital tools (Kessler, 2018), is changing traditional notions of and approaches to L2 teaching and learning.
+The current pandemic is also playing a significant role in how language educators and students engage with each other and the L2 in hybrid and fully online environments.
+The aforementioned developments present both opportunities and challenges for L2 learning and teaching and, more broadly, for the language education field.

 Teacher Development and Multiliteracies Pedagogy: Challenges and Opportunities for Postsecondary Language Programs